 Sourcify Database

 Sourcify Database is the main storage backend for Sourcify.
-It is a PostgreSQL database that follows the Verified Alliance Schema as its base with few modifications.
+It is a PostgreSQL database that follows the Verifier Alliance Schema as its base with few modifications.

 On a high level, these modifications are: